By the end of this section, you will be able to:

 We can understand self-serving bias by digging more deeply into attribution, a belief about the cause of a result.
 One model of attribution proposes three main dimensions: locus of control (internal versus external), stability (stable versus unstable), and controllability (controllable versus uncontrollable).
 In this context, stability refers to the extent in which the circumstances that result in a given outcome are changeable.
 The circumstances are considered stable if they are unlikely to change.
 Controllability refers to the extent to which the circumstances that are associated with a given outcome can be controlled.
 Obviously, those things that we have the power to control would be labeled controllable (Weiner, 1979).

 Following an outcome, self-serving biases are those attributions that enable us to see ourselves in a favorable light (for example, making internal attributions for success and external attributions for failures).
 When you do well at a task, for example acing an exam, it is in your best interest to make a dispositional attribution for your behavior (“I’m smart,”) instead of a situational one (“The exam was easy,”).
-The tendency of an individual to take credit by making dispositional or internal attributions for positive outcomes (Miller & Ross, 1975).
 Self-serving bias is the tendency to explain our successes as due to dispositional (internal) characteristics, but to explain our failures as due to situational (external) factors.
 Again, this is culture dependent.
 This bias serves to protect self-esteem.
 You can imagine that if people always made situational attributions for their behavior, they would never be able to take credit and feel good about their accomplishments.